Classical boundary field theory of Jacobi sigma models by Poissonization

 Then the bivector $\pi$ and the Reeb vector $R$ are defined by the following relations

 for all $\omega, \eta \in \Lambda^{1}(M)$.
 In particular, the Reeb vector field satisfies the following equations

 \end{enumerate}

 In general, the Jacobi structure reduces to a Poisson structure for a vanishing Reeb vector field $R = 0$.
 This defines a rather trivial relation between the Jacobi and the Poissson structures on a given manifold.
-However, there is a non-trivial connection between the two structures given by the poissonization.
+However, there is a non-trivial connection between the Jacobi structure and the Poisson structure given by the poissonization.

 \paragraph{Definition 2.} The \emph{poissonization} of the Jacobi structure $(M, \pi , R )$ is the Poisson structure $(M_{+}, \alpha )$ where $M_{+} = \mathbb{R} \times M$ and the Poisson bivector $\alpha$ is defined as follows